tcltk/tcl/doc/markdown/tclvars.md

 **pointerSize**
 : This gives the size of the native-machine pointer in bytes (strictly, it is same as the result of evaluating *sizeof(void*)* in C.)

-**threaded**
-: If this variable exists, then the interpreter was compiled with threads enabled.

 **user**
 : This identifies the current user based on the login information available on the platform.
 This value comes from the getuid() and getpwuid() system calls on Unix, and the value from the GetUserName() system call on Windows.